 The academic advisor gives guidance and support to the students throughout their studies.
-The Steering Committee of the Foreign Language Undergraduate Program (HSPS) assigns the duties of the study advisor on an annual basis and for a period of four years.
+The duties of the study advisor are delegated annually and for a term of four years by the Steering Committee of BAAG.
 The role of the academic advisor is taken over by faculty members of all grades of the School of Philosophy.
 Those faculty members who have a tenure of at least four (4) years are selected as academic advisors for the guidance of new foreign students.
 Academic advisors supervise the students they oversee, from the beginning till the end of their studies.
 Through their work, the academic advisors contribute significantly to the success of the students' studies.
-The secretariat of the Foreign Language Undergraduate Programs informs the students about the faculty member who has been appointed to act as an advisor, for all the years of their studies.
+The secretariat of BAAG informs the students about the faculty member who has been appointed to act as an advisor, for all the years of their studies.